BigBIueWhale/openwebui_config/README.md

 1. Run an [ollama_load_balancer](https://github.com/BigBIueWhale/ollama_load_balancer/) docker instance on the local network.
 Use the [dockerfile configuration](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#docker) provided.
 Specify in the CLI arguments the IP addresses of each of the AI computers, and give them names.
 Make sure to pass flag `--timeout 60` to allow for prompt ingestion delays.

-2. Alternatively, run the load balancer [without docker](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#release-notes).
+2. Alternatively, run the load balancer without docker using the [precompiled release executables](https://github.com/BigBIueWhale/ollama_load_balancer/blob/master/README.md#release-notes).

 ## Setup OpenWebUI